micropython/micropython/atmel-samd/README.md

 You may not see a prompt immediately because it doesn't know you connected.
 To get one either hit enter to get `>>>` or do CTRL-B to get the full header.

+### Mass storage

+All boards will also show up as a mass storage device.
+Make sure to eject it before referring to any files.